 Citrus greening, also called Huanglongbing or yellow dragon disease, is a bacterial disease that attacks the cascular system of plants.
 Once infected, there is no cure and can cause citrus trees to produce bitter and inedible fruit.
-Information from Fresh From Florida.
+The yellowing spreads, and trees decline and die.

 - Yellow shoots